oleg-alexandrov/PolyView/Readme.md

 # Download

+The newest version, compiled with Qt 5, should be compiled by the user.
+The instructions are further down.

 Older versions of PolyView which were compiled with Qt 4 can be found
 at:

 * https://github.com/oleg-alexandrov/PolyView/releases

-The newest version, compiled with Qt 5, should be compiled by the user.
-The instructions are below.

 On Linux and OSX the PolyView program is installed in the *bin* directory.
 On Windows it is in the base directory.
 The Windows